codeparkhouston/materials/lesson-8/README.md

 | `git diff` | **git**, tell us what's **diff**erent | shows us what has changed since our last commit |
 | `git log` | **git**, give us a **log** | shows us a history of our commits |
 | `git checkout ____` | **git**, **checkout** what's in _____ | switches us to a parallel universe where our files have a history up to the specified commit |

+Let's try this again with our site project and [share it online](../lesson-9/README.md)!